asibahi/asibahi.github.io/content/thoughts/2024-11-14-parsing-hearthstone-deck-codes.md

     },

     IResult,        // nom's Result type.
-                    // Returns the remaining input and the successful parser results
+                    // Returns remaining input and successful results
-                    // or returns with an error with the input inside the Error.
+                    // or an error with the input inside the Error.
 };

 fn parse_varint(input: &[u8]) -> IResult<&[u8], usize> {